unf6/i/recovery.md

 title: "Account Recovery"
 ---

-Have recently logged into a page, and it didn't work or sent you to a different page?
+* Have recently logged into a page, and it didn't work or sent you to a different page?

-Have messages been sent from your account that you don't recognise?
+* Have messages been sent from your account that you don't recognise?

+* Have you started getting a large amount of spam calls, emails or messages?

-Has someone told you to follow the instructions on this page?
+* Has someone told you to follow the instructions on this page?

 If the answer to any of these questions is yes, it's possible that your account has been compromised!
 Whilst this may seem like the end of the